-A homeowner recently told us that she had left her house after turning on the washing machine, only to return 30 minutes later and discovered it was still filling up with water.
-Sadly for this homeowner, a broken water supply line caused extensive damage not only to the laundry room, but also to the ceiling, wall and floor in the room directly below the laundry area.
+A homeowner recently told us that she had left her house after turning on the washing machine, only to return 30 minutes later and discover it was still filling up with water.
+Sadly for this homeowner, a broken water supply line caused extensive damage not only to the laundry room but also to the ceiling, wall, and floor in the room directly below the laundry area.

 Water Damage Caused by a Washer

 The homeowner said she couldn’t believe so much water could come out of such a small break in the pipe.
 She was shocked to learn that a 1/8-inch crack in a pipe can release up to 250 gallons of water a day.
 She was even more stunned to know that her washing machine used upwards of 40 gallons of water per load.

 Here are some additional water facts that relate to our homes and possible insurance claims: